AusDTO/dta-website/_posts/2017-06-23-open-source-library.md

 Collaborate is a place for local governments to share and publish their early stage Smart Community projects in order to avoid duplicated effort.
 It provides an opportunity for councils to learn from each other and to help identify possibilities for closer cooperation.

 Collaborate is a minimum viable product --- a small-scale first-pass at delivering a solution to the challenges identified in our user research around innovation.
-This research focused on how local governments were creating their Smart Community agendas We found several councils starting similar programs of work with no simple way for them to connect and learn from each other.
+This research focused on how local governments were creating their Smart Community agendas.
+We found several councils starting similar programs of work with no simple way for them to connect and learn from each other.

 This got us thinking about the valuable services, features and designs that have already been developed by digital teams in government, and how we could make them available for reuse by other teams.
 We believe there’s value in being able to reuse services, plug-ins, APIs, design templates and even user research --- this is the gold we want to mine.